WebAssembly/design/AstSemantics.md

 ## Floating point operators

 Floating point arithmetic follows the IEEE 754-2008 standard, except that:
- - The IEEE 754-2008 recommendation that operations propagate NaN bits from their operands is permitted but not required.
+ - The IEEE 754-2008 section 6.2 recommendation that operations propagate NaN bits from their operands is permitted but not required.
  - WebAssembly uses "non-stop" mode, and floating point exceptions are not otherwise observable.
 In particular, neither alternate floating point exception handling attributes nor the non-computational operators on status